scrivanolabs/ScrivanoFlatpak/README.md

 # ScrivanoFlatpak

-This repo contains the Flatpak binary files for the Flathub version of Scrivano.
+This repo contains the Flatpak binary releases for the Flathub version of Scrivano.